elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to business workflow.

-* Essentially, on the application side where logging is synchronous to the business workflow, the elf4j-engine aims to minimize what the application thread has to do before handing over the rest of the logging work to the asynchronous output process.
+* On the application side, some portion of logging needs to be synchronous to the business workflo.
+The elf4j-engine aims to minimize what the application thread has to do for logging before handing off the rest to the asynchronous output process.
 At the minimum, the application thread has to gather all the required log data that the output thread cannot gather asynchronously, such as the caller thread information or caller details like line number, file name, and method name.
 When acceptable, it helps to exclude such performance-sensitive information from the logging output.
 (The